flox/flox/crates/flox/doc/flox.md

 **publish**
-:   Perform a build, (optionally) copy to cache substituter,
+:   Perform a build, (optionally) copy binaries to a cache,
-    and render package metadata for inclusion in the flox catalog.
+    and add package metadata to a flox channel.

 **run**
 :   Run flake application from the requested package (or "installable").